izaakschroeder/vinyl-s3/README.md

 ### dest

 See [putObject] for a list of supported options.
 There is limited support for automatically detecting the correct `Content-Type` and correct `Content-Encoding`.
+The `ETag` property is correctly handled for you automatically, and you're free to specify custom algorithms for generating your own.

 ```javascript
 // Specify custom attributes via S3 URL.